myd10/robo-advisor/README.md

 ![image](https://user-images.githubusercontent.com/59658326/75120102-b14cd480-5656-11ea-9b26-b74f9db0e525.png)

 ## Purpose:
 This program advises client on buying stocks or cryptocurrencies.
-By entering your personalized API key and a stock or crypto symbol, you will be able given current price information and our portfolio adivce.
+By entering your personalized API key and a stock or crypto symbol, you will be given current price information and our purchasing adivce.

 ## Set Up:
 Clone (or download) this repo onto your computer and open in GitHub desktop.
-After downloading to a familiar place, you can navigate there from the command line <br>
+After downloading to a familiar place, you can navigate there from the command line: <br>

-    " cd /c/Users/yourname/desktop/robo-advisor"
+    cd /c/Users/yourname/desktop/robo-advisor

 ## Activate Your Virtual Environment & Install Requirements: